swiftcurrent2018/openarc/README.md

         export ACC_DEVICE_TYPE=RADEON

-* OpenMP environment variable, OMP_NUM_THREADS, shoud be set to the maximum number of OpenMP threads that the input program uses, if OpenMP is used in the input OpenACC program.
+* OpenMP environment variable, OMP_NUM_THREADS, shoud be set to the maximum number of OpenMP threads that the input program uses, which is necessary only if OpenMP is used in the input OpenACC program.

 * Environment variable, OPENARC_JITOPTION, may be optinally used to pass